IamdLite/Positive-Hack-Bootcamp-2025/README.md

    Follow the [Prerequisites](#prerequisites) section to install required tools.

 3. **Explore Classes and Labs**
    - Navigate to the `classes/` folder for lecture materials.
    - Visit the `labs/` folder for hands-on exercises.

 4. **Run Lab Scripts**
    Each lab includes a setup script (e.g., `setup.sh`) to configure the environment.
 Run:
    ```bash
    chmod +x labs/labX/setup.sh
    ./labs/labX/setup.sh
    ```

 5. **Submit Deliverables**
-   Follow lab instructions to submit reports or code via pull requests.
+   Follow lab instructions to submit reports or code via pull requests or as instructed by bootcamp organizers.

 ---